-The summer course is open to any child aged 9-15, who plays an orchestral or wind band instrument at grade two or grade 8 level and beyond.
-There are no auditions.
+The summer course is open to any child aged 9-15, who plays an orchestral or wind band instrument at grade 2 to grade 8 level and beyond.
+There are no auditions!

 Participants will be placed within one of three ensembles.